Royal Servants From A Parent's Perpective

-The following article was written and sent to us by Morna Gilbert, the mother, Malinda, who is serving on the Royal Servants team in Ireland this summer.
+The following article was written and sent to us by Morna Gilbert, a mother whose daughter served on the Royal Servants team in Ireland.
 She shares the journey God has her on this summer as her daughter is away from home serving Christ overseas.
 We hope this article about “A Parent’s Perspective” will be a source of encouragement and support for other parents of Royal Servants team members.

 It’s the dream of a lifetime—her lifetime.
 Bulging, blue backpack on her arm, my 17-year-old daughter walked through airport security and slowly out of sight.
 Her long brown hair flowing as her eyes glanced back—just enough to see my faltering wave and a teardrop rolling down my cheek.